sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

    Out of memory, temperature crossing a threshold, and so on, are examples of conditions when the alarms are raised.
    Such conditions are dynamic: a faulty software/hardware component encounters the above such condition and **may** come out of that situation when the condition is resolved.

-   Events are sent as the condition progresses through being raised and cleared in addition to operator acknowledging the condition.
+   Events are sent as the condition progresses through being raised and cleared in addition to operator acknowledging it.
    So, these events have a field called *action*: raise, clear OR acknowledge.

    Each of such events for an alarm is characterized by "action" in addition to "severity".

-   An application *raises* an alarm when it encounters a faulty condition by sending an event with a action: raise.
+   An application *raises* an alarm when it encounters a faulty condition by sending an event with action: *raise*.
-   After the application recovers from the condition, that alarm is *cleared* by sending an event with a action: clear.
+   After the application recovers from the condition, that alarm is *cleared* by sending an event with action: *clear*.
    An operator could *acknowledge* an alarm.
 This indicates that the user is aware of the faulty condition.

-   Overall system LED state can be deduced from the severities of alarms.
+   System LED can be deduced from the severities of alarms.
    An acknowledged alarm should be taken out of consideration from deciding system LED state.

 Both events and alarms get recorded in the EVENT_DB.